-Early life experiences outside of the city increase the number of domestic trips as an adult and the intention to desire for novelity in international trips, this result is consiset with Eugenio-Martin and Campos-Soria (2011) claim concerning the effect of tourist's region of residence; however income has no significant effect on the urban/rural preferences.
+Early life experiences outside of the city increase the number of domestic trips as an adult and the intention to desire novelty in international trips.
+This result is consistent with Eugenio-Martin and Campos-Soria (2011) claim concerning the effect of tourist's region of residence; however, income has no significant effect on the urban/rural preferences.

 The tourist typology is different for international and domestic tours.
 The tourist desires for more novelty and more social interaction in international tours.
 In addition, in domestic tours compare to international tours, the tourist preferences to rural sites is bigger.
 This may explain the previous result of Machinda, Serirat and Gulid (2009) .

 Tourism mangers and developments may concern the differences between the international and domestic tourist preferences.
 International tourist which prefer urban sites, desire familiarity, no connection with the local people and pre-plan of the tour.
 Therefore, it is important for urban site to have: well known chains of hotels, restaurants and shops in the cites, tools to plan in advance the vacation and real time support and recommendation for the travelers.
 Rural sites that market as an extension to urban site vacation for international tourist, may supply some well-known chains of hotels and restaurants as well.
 In addition, rural sites may offer a full-organized package from the city to their place with standard facilities and attractions (women only tours may be considered as well).
 Rural sites, which can stand alone as an international vacation destination may focuses on the novelty and social connection.
-For example, with cooking and handcraft courses and home resorts.
+For example, with cooking and handicraft courses and home resorts.

 Domestic tourism is the leading form of tourism, and the preference concerning rural or urban sites depend on desire for novelty and the number of domestic trips.
 Those who travel more prefer rural sites and therefore combine annual package for travel in rural sites may increase the number of domestic travelers.
 In addition, rural sites may offer some novelty attractions and focuses the marketing in rural settlements.
 Cities may continue to offer the domestic tourist the familiar urban experience and do not have to worry about novelty.